 Hall of Fame running back Terrell Davis and Hall of Fame defensive back Rod Woodson agreed.

-In an earlier story by Titans Online, Hall of Fame linebacker Ray Lewis also spoke up in favor of George, who is the Titans/Oilers record holder for career rushing yards (10,009), ahead of Hall of Famer Earl Campbell (9,407).
+Hall of Fame linebacker Ray Lewis has also spoken up in favor of George, who is the Titans/Oilers record holder for career rushing yards (10,009), ahead of Hall of Famer Earl Campbell (9,407).
 George finished his career with 10,441 yards.
 George is the only running back in NFL history to record 300 or more carries for eight consecutive seasons.

 During his playing days in Tennessee (1996-2003), George never missed a game – a span of 128 starts.
 He was a 1,000-yard rusher seven times, and a four-time Pro Bowler.